miekmesserschmidt/py-analogue-clock/README.md

 # py-analogue-clock

-A Python library for generating SVG analogue clock faces displaying specified times.
+A Python library and cli for generating SVG analogue clock faces displaying specified times.

 ## Features

 - 🕐 Generate analogue clock SVGs for any time
-- 🎨 Use the default elegant clock face or provide your own custom SVG
+- Use the default clock face or provide your own custom SVG
-- ⚡ Fast and lightweight - uses only standard library XML parsing
-- 🎯 Precise angle calculations for hour, minute, and second hands
-- 🔄 Automatic SVG center detection from viewBox or width/height attributes
-- 🎛️ Optional custom transform center for non-standard layouts
-- ✅ SVG validation ensures required hand elements are present
-- 📐 Dataclass-based API for clean, immutable clock instances
-- 💻 Command-line interface for easy SVG generation
-- ✅ Fully tested with comprehensive pytest suite
-- 📦 Simple, clean API
+- Can be used as library, or cli

 ## Installation